Man AHL

 Man Investments – AHL Target Risk Strategy

-From November 2012 to December 2014, I was responsible for quantitative modeling, Python programming, and implementation of the AHL Target Risk strategy at Man Investments.
-This involved systematic approaches to multi-asset investing, focusing on dynamic risk management and volatility targeting.
+From November 2012 to December 2014, Joerg Osterrieder led the quantitative modelling, Python programming, and implementation of the AHL Target Risk strategy at Man Investments.
+The role applied systematic approaches to multi-asset investing, with a focus on dynamic risk management and volatility targeting.

 Strategy Overview

-The AHL Target Risk is a systematic, dynamic, multi-asset allocation strategy designed to manage risk actively while achieving stable, long-term returns.
-It dynamically allocates across equities, credit, government bonds, commodities, and inflation-linked instruments, adapting its portfolio based on market conditions, volatility, and correlation signals.
+AHL Target Risk is a systematic, dynamic, multi-asset allocation strategy designed to manage risk actively while delivering stable long-term returns.
+It dynamically allocates across equities, credit, government bonds, commodities, and inflation-linked instruments, and adapts the portfolio based on market conditions, volatility, and correlation signals.
+The strategy converts a risk-first view of portfolio construction into a tradable product whose exposures flex with conditions rather than sitting at fixed static weights.

 Achievements and Impact